HL7/davinci-dtr/input/pagecontent/specification.md

 ### User Interaction with Questionnaires
 While the goal of DTR is to automatically gather all the necessary information to satisfy documentation requirements without interrupting the user, this is not possible in all cases.
 It is likely that at least some answers will not be able to be gleaned from the EHR, due to missing data, data that is not computable, or data that is not represented in a standardized way.
 Also, even where answers are determined automatically, users may wish to review them for accuracy and completeness.
 Therefore, the system acting as a form filler is responsible for displaying all 'enabled' questions, groups, and display items to the end user for completion and/or review.
  In some cases, the population process **MAY** populate all answers to the Questionnaire.
-The DTR client **SHALL** provide the ability, but NOT a requirement, for providers to review pre-populated answers prior to saving the resulting response for subsequent use within the EHR.
+The DTR client **SHALL** provide the ability, but NOT a requirement, for providers to review, and if necessary revise, pre-populated answers prior to saving the resulting response for subsequent use within the EHR.

 #### Questionnaire Rendering
 DTR leverages a subset of extensions and capabilities defined by the SDC implementation guide to support control over rendering, flow logic, and population and calculation of answers.
 The DTR SDC Questionnaire profile and DTR Adaptive Questionnaire profile identify the set of core elements and extensions that must be supported by 'full' EHRs and DTR solutions in terms of rendering and processing Questionnaires and their associated responses - and the elements that payers can count on being supported in the Questionnaires they expose.